-After Eight Years of Hubbing I’ve Learned to Be Patient, Write More Hubs and Rock and Roll
+After Nine Years of Hubbing I’ve Learned to Be Patient, Write More Hubs and Rock and Roll

 Please click on these links for relevant stories

-- Twenty Tips for Writing a Great Oscar Winning Screenplay
+- Twenty-one Tips for Writing a Great Oscar Winning Screenplay

 - Michael Crichton Said Men and Women Are the Same